The One with the Proposal: Production

 According to the producers' DVD commentary for this episode, the original plot for Ross was to have Elizabeth announce that she was pregnant, ultimately resolving at the end of the following season when it would be revealed that Ross was not the father of the baby.
 This idea was ultimately rejected by the producers since it would be investing a lot of time in a secondary character without a payoff.
-It would have also have been difficult to use the cliffhanger for Rachel's pregnancy.
+It would have also been difficult to use the cliffhanger for Rachel's pregnancy.

 Sources suggest that David Schwimmer was actually out of the country filming Band of Brothers when the final scenes of the episode were filmed, hence why Ross is not there when the friends hug Monica and Chandler on hearing their announcement.

 The producers decided to end the episode on a romantic moment rather than the usual joke.
 They also took care over the script before approaching Selleck to return as Richard, as the actor would only return if it seemed feasible.

 The episode very nearly served as the series finale, given that NBC and Warner Bros. were in negotiations over the show's future up until four days before the episode aired.
 The series' stars demanded $750,000 salary for each actor per episode and agreed to a contract for two additional seasons, an agreement that later stretched into a further two seasons at $1 million salary for each of the stars.